 Besides Prosthetic Makeup, Practical Effects were heavily used to bring creatures to life.
 Del Toro has a lot of experience designing creatures.
 Doug Jones (a frequent collaborator of Del Toro) physically portrayed Abe Sapien, even though David Hyde Pierce provided Abe’s voice, he did good on bringing Abe to life without the use of C.G.I.

 If you’ve seen the film, guess what Hellboy’s catchphrase is?

 The film has a few Funny Moments such as Hellboy’s snarky one liners.

 In my opinion, Hellboy’s Best Line is, “I’m fireproof, you’re not!”

-An Easter Egg featuring a made up 1960’s Silver Age Hellboy comic book, incorporated into the film with Dark House Comics as it’s publisher.
-(Which is the actual company that created Hellboy)
+An Easter Egg featuring a made up 1960’s Silver Age Hellboy comic book, incorporated into the film with Dark House Comics as it’s publisher. (which is the actual company that created Hellboy)

-A Mid-Credits Scene shows us what happened to one of the other characters Hellboy disliked.
+Without giving too much away, a Mid-Credits Scene shows us what happened to one of the other characters Hellboy disliked.

 The Final Verdict: A-

 In my opinion, I thought Hellboy was very good.
 If it weren’t for The Climatic Battle near the end of the film, I would’ve given this an A for Apex.
 It wasn’t that bad from beginning to end.
-I highly recommend this picture if your a fan of comic books or superhero movies, give this one a go.
+I highly recommend this picture if you are a fan of comic books or superhero movies, give this one a go.